-Australia's Macquarie Group sells private equity unit - source
+Australia's Macquarie Group sells private equity unit: source

-The company agreed to sell Macquarie Investment Management Private Markets, which has funds of around A$5 billion ($4.55 billion) largely invested in and around Australia, to managers Michael Lukin, Andrew Savage and Shaw Ng, said the source, who was not authorised to comment publicly on the matter.
+The company agreed to sell Macquarie Investment Management Private Markets, which has funds of around A$5 billion ($4.55 billion) largely invested in and around Australia, to managers Michael Lukin, Andrew Savage and Shaw Ng, said the source, who was not authorized to comment publicly on the matter.

 Representatives of the funds management division were not immediately available to comment on the sale.